Editorial Policy

 • Active community forums where claims can be cross-checked (Reddit subreddits with high engagement, official mailing lists, GitHub issues)

-Sources we avoid or use with skepticism:
+Sources avoided or used with skepticism:

 • AI-generated summaries of other articles (the “summary of summaries” problem)